 The conference began with the opening ceremony in the architecturally inspiring Oratorium Marianum.
-Guests were welcome by Dr. Alan Craig, Chair of the EAIS, Prof. dr hab Adam Jezierski, University of Wrocław Rector, Prof. dr hab Robert Wiszniowski, Social Sciences Faculty Dean, and Dr. Cezary Przybylski, Lower Silesia Marshal.The keynote address was delivered by Ambassador Itamar Rabinovich, president of the Israel Institute, who kindly supported the conference.
+Guests were welcomed by Dr. Alan Craig, Chair of the EAIS, Prof. dr hab Adam Jezierski, University of Wrocław Rector, Prof. dr hab Robert Wiszniowski, Social Sciences Faculty Dean, and Dr. Cezary Przybylski, Lower Silesia Marshal.The keynote address was delivered by Ambassador Itamar Rabinovich, President of the Israel Institute.
+We would like to thank the Israel Institute for its kind support of the conference.

 Days two and three of the conference were spent in the Social Sciences faculty of the university, where panelists discussed a number of topics from bi-lateral relations and zionism, to gender and cultural identities.
 There were a mix of junior and senior scholars present, as well as academics from a variety of different fields of study, and our evening events allowed everyone to socialise and network in an informal environment.